General internal medicine

 Nature of the work

-They provide advice and care for patients admitted to hospital under other specialties (e.g. surgery, obstetrics & gynaecology) who have or develop medical problems.
+- providing advice and care for patients admitted to hospital under other specialties (e.g. surgery, obstetrics & gynaecology) who have or develop medical problems.

 Doctors specialising in GIM are part of the acute medical care workforce, which includes those who practise acute medicine, geriatrics and other ‘physicianly specialties’ such as gastroenterology, diabetes and endocrinology, respiratory medicine, cardiology, renal medicine and rheumatology.
-GIM may be practised on its own, but it is more usual to combine GIM with one of these specialties.

-- insertion of lines and drains
+- insertion of venous lines (peripheral and central)

 Want to learn more?